OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Jerry's Parking Lot.md

 Texts to use.

+Design from Trust addresses many topical questions.
+For example, it can help us:

+- Build authentic, durable trust with our clients and customers (and employees and suppliers).
+- Break the grip of addictive social media and surveillance capitalism.
+- Rebuild trust in institutions (by changing them, not by marketing them better).
+- Retake control over the design of our living spaces and institutions.
+- Bridge the political divides that separate us.
+- Repair our failing systems, from education and governance to health care, urban design and more.
+- Help people connect to meaning and purpose.
+- Help young folk find their way into promising adulthood.
+- Make the best use of Generative AI to create positive futures.

 Don't trusting societies always lose to violent ones?

 Designing from trust usually isn't a patch to existing systems.
 It requires thoughtful (re)design that follows a set of principles.